Curbline Properties Corp. research snapshot

 $16 to $24

-More likely if interest rates stay elevated, cap rates on convenience assets widen, tenant credit stress rises, the portfolio lease-up or acquisition pipeline stalls, equity dilution reduces per-share metrics, or the REIT discount for a short-track-record company widens.
+More likely if interest rates stay elevated, cap rates on convenience assets widen, tenant credit stress rises, same-property NOI keeps declining, the acquisition pipeline stalls, further equity issuance dilutes per-share metrics, or the REIT discount for a short-track-record company widens.

 CURB AI technical analysis